wybo/agentbase/README.md

 ### AgentBase

 AgentBase is a minimalist Agent Based Modeling (ABM) platform that allows you to quickly build models that run directly in the browser.
-It follows [NetLogo](http://ccl.northwestern.edu/netlogo/)'s Agent riented Programming model and is entirely implemented in [CoffeeScript](http://coffeescript.org/).
-Tinker with models and share them on [agentbase.org](http://agentbase.org/) or drop by our [Google Group](https://groups.google.com/forum/?hl=en#!forum/agentbase) to get involved.
+It follows [NetLogo](http://ccl.northwestern.edu/netlogo/)'s Agent oriented Programming model and is entirely implemented in [CoffeeScript](http://coffeescript.org/).
+Tinker with models on [agentbase.org](http://agentbase.org/) or drop by our [Google Group](https://groups.google.com/d/forum/agentbase) to get involved.
 Documentation [is here](http://doc.agentbase.org/).

-We think:
+AgentBase:

-- ABM models should be easy to share and run directly from a webpage.
+* Allows you to easily share and run ABM models, directly from a webpage.
 No software to install.
-- AgentBase is optimized for the quick development of illustrative ABM models: It values minimalism over complexity, readable and pretty code over cpu performance, and sensible defaults over choice.
+* Is optimized for the quick development of illustrative ABM models: It values minimalism over complexity, readable and pretty code over cpu performance, and sensible defaults over choice.
 It is [opinionated software](https://gettingreal.37signals.com/ch04_Make_Opinionated_Software.php).
-- [NetLogo](http://ccl.northwestern.edu/netlogo/) (the most commonly used ABM toolset) is a great inspiration.
+* [NetLogo](http://ccl.northwestern.edu/netlogo/) (the most commonly used ABM toolset), is a great inspiration for us.
 However, we don't try to copy every bit of it.
 Minimalistic is fine.
 The web is not the desktop.
 Coffeescript is not Logo.
-- AgentBase is well-tested through automated testing and thus a platform that you can trust.
+* AgentBase is well-tested through automated testing and thus a platform that you can trust.
 [See for yourself](http://lib.agentbase.org/spec.html).

 #### Sample models

-The models/ directory contains example models that show what AgentBase can do.
+Have a look at these example models.

-[template.html](http://lib.agentbase.org/models/template.html) shows the basic structure of a model and (if you look at the source) is a good place to get started when you are building your own. [advanced_template.html](http://lib.agentbase.org/models/advanced_template.html) is more elaborate.
+[Template.html](http://lib.agentbase.org/models/template.html) shows the basic structure of a model and ([if you look at the source](http://agentbase.org/models/template.coffee)) is a good place to get started when you are building your own. [advanced_template.html](http://lib.agentbase.org/models/advanced_template.html) is more elaborate.

-[ants.html](http://lib.agentbase.org/models/ants.html) A model of ant foraging behavior incorporating a nest location and food pheromone diffusion.
+[Ants.html](http://lib.agentbase.org/models/ants.html) is a model of ant foraging behavior incorporating a nest location and food pheromone diffusion.

-[buttons.html](http://lib.agentbase.org/models/buttons.html) Stuart Kauffman's example of randomly connecting pairs of buttons in a pile resulting in a tipping point.
+[Buttons.html](http://lib.agentbase.org/models/buttons.html) provides Stuart Kauffman's example of randomly connecting pairs of buttons in a pile resulting in a tipping point.

-[diffusion.html](http://lib.agentbase.org/models/diffusion.html) Agents randomly flying on a patch grid dropping a color which is diffused over the grid.
+[Diffusion.html](http://lib.agentbase.org/models/diffusion.html) has randomly flying on a patch grid dropping a color which is diffused over the grid.

-[fire.html](http://lib.agentbase.org/models/fire.html) A cellular automata model of fire spreading and burn behavior.
+[Fire.html](http://lib.agentbase.org/models/fire.html) is a cellular automata model of fire spreading.

-[flock.html](http://lib.agentbase.org/models/flock.html) The classic "boids" model where agents each follow three simple rules resulting in realistic flocking.
+[Flock.html](http://lib.agentbase.org/models/flock.html) is the classic "boids" model where agents each follow three simple rules resulting in realistic flocking.
 This example uses the as.dat.gui.js extra.

-[grid\_path.html](http://lib.agentbase.org/models/grid_path.html) One of Knuth's great puzzles on the probability of all Manhattan traversals diagonally traversing a grid.
+[Grid\_path.html](http://lib.agentbase.org/models/grid_path.html) shows one of Knuth's great puzzles on the probability of all Manhattan traversals diagonally traversing a grid.

-[life.html](http://lib.agentbase.org/models/life.html) An implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) with a twist.
+[Life.html](http://lib.agentbase.org/models/life.html) provides an implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) with a twist.
 This example demonstrates running multiple models on the same page.

-[link\_travel.html](http://lib.agentbase.org/models/link_travel.html) Agents traversing a graph of nodes and links.
+[Link\_travel.html](http://lib.agentbase.org/models/link_travel.html) has agents traversing a graph of nodes and links.

-[n\_body.html](http://lib.agentbase.org/models/n_body.html) A simulation of the nonlinear gravitation of n bodies.
+[N\_body.html](http://lib.agentbase.org/models/n_body.html) is a simulation of the nonlinear gravitation of n bodies.

-[preferential\_attachment.html](http://lib.agentbase.org/models/preferential_attachment.html) An example of a dynamic graph where new links preferentially attach to the nodes that have the most links.
+[Preferential\_attachment.html](http://lib.agentbase.org/models/preferential_attachment.html) is a dynamic graph where new links preferentially attach to the nodes that have the most links.
 This results in a power-law distribution.

-[traveling\_salesman.html](http://lib.agentbase.org/models/traveling_salesman.html) A Traveling Sales Person solution via a Genetic Algorithm showing the rapid conversion of stochastic methods.
+[Traveling\_salesman.html](http://lib.agentbase.org/models/traveling_salesman.html) demonstrates a Traveling Sales Person solution via a Genetic Algorithm showing the rapid conversion of stochastic methods.

 #### Building a model

+See the source of [template.html](http://lib.agentbase.org/models/template.html) and [advanced_template.html](http://lib.agentbase.org/models/advanced_template.html) or any other example model to get started.

 Class ABM.Model is an "abstract class" with three abscract methods: